The Egyptian Name Aaron

 “Ptah is the Creator god par excellence: He is considered the demiurge who existed before all other things, and by his willfulness, thought the world.
 It was first conceived by Thought, and realized by the Word: Ptah conceives the world by the thought of his heart and gives life through the magic of his Word.
 That which Ptah commanded was created, with which the constituents of nature, fauna, and flora, are contained.
 He also plays a role in the preservation of the world and the permanence of the royal function.”

 So, Ptah contributed to the Hebrew image of El which included his role as the creator and maintainer of the universe.
 El as the demiurge, who created everything from thought and a magic word, was adapted into Jewish theology while the Septuagint authors lived under the Ptolemies.
 There is nothing in the Canaanite mythology of El which pre-dates Greek and Roman influence that suggests that El was thought of as the creator of the universe who brought everything into existence by uttering a magic word.
-The fact that Ahrwn can be traced to the Memphis triad may be proof that this aspect of Hebrew theology was borrowed from Ptolemaic Egypt.
+If the name Ahrwn is Egyptian and means ‘belonging to a group of gods’ or derives from ‘aha rw’ meaning warrior lion (Sekhmet and her son, Nefertum, the lion god of perfume borrowed from Nubia), the origin of Aaron’s name can then be traced to the Memphis triad and Memphis mythology.
+The Egyptian origin of Aaron’s name may be proof that this aspect of Hebrew theology was borrowed from Ptolemaic Egypt.

 In addition, the office of High Priest to Ptah at Memphis was established by the Ptolemies.
 This office became very important under the Ptolemies.